Mike Nichols, award-winning American director, dies at 83

 Nichols had three children from his earlier marriages.

-(Additional reporting by Patricia Reaney; Writing by Bill Trott; Editing by Doina Chiacu, Chizu Nomiyama, G Crosse, James Dalgleish and David Gregorio)
+(Additional reporting by Patricia Reaney; Writing by Bill Trott; Editing by Doina Chiacu, Chizu Nomiyama and James Dalgleish)